webix-hub/docs/data/api/refs/ui.kanban.md

 - api/link/ui.kanban_remove.md - removes the specified item/items from datastore
 - api/link/ui.kanban_removeview.md - removes view from layout-like component
 - api/link/ui.kanban_resize.md - adjusts the view to a new size
-- api/link/ui.kanban_resizechildren.md - resizes all children of the calling component
+- api/link/ui.kanban_resizechildren.md - resizes all children of the called component
 - api/ui.kanban_select.md - selects the specified task
 - api/link/ui.kanban_serialize.md - serializes data to a JSON object
 - api/ui.kanban_setindex.md - sets a new index for an item